Ko Byung-wook

-Ko Byung-wook (born 21 August 1992) is a South Korean football forward who plays for Jeonnam Dragons in K League.
+Ko Byung-wook (born 21 August 1992) is a South Korean football forward who plays for Jeonnam Dragons in K League Classic.

 Club career

 Ko joined Incheon Korail in 2012 and made his league debut against Changwon FC on 20 July 2012.and he played 23 league games and scored 6 goals in Incheon Korail. he also won 2012 Korea National League.

-In 2014, he signed with Gangneung FC and played 26 league games and scored 16 goals.
+In 2014, he signed with Gangneung City and played 26 league games and scored 16 goals.

 In 2015, he transferred to Jeonnam Dragons.